An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Introduction

 Our main contribution (Theorem \ref{theorem:ptas}) is the first algorithm that uses $O(n^{1+1/p} \poly (\log n / \ve))$ space and $p$ passes, while providing a $(1 + \ve)$-approximation, in polynomial time.
 Our result gives a significant improvement over \cite{chakrabarti_ghosh_mcgregor_vorotnikova_2019}, which achieved the same pass/space trade-off, but could only give at best a $3$-approximation.
 Our work also significantly improves other polynomial-time algorithms which achieved a $(1+\ve)$-approximation, as such algorithms either require quadratic memory or a linear number of passes.

 Note that given $\log n$ passes, this algorithm achieves $O(n \poly (\log n / \ve))$ space, consistent with the original definition of the semi-streaming model.
-Previously, Kenyon and Schudy \cite{kenyon2007rank} gave a PTAS for the problem which uses $\Theta(n^2)$ space and Ailon\cite{ailon2012active} introduced an algorithm that specifically reduces the query complexity.
-The latter is a setting similar to the streaming model in that there is limited access to the input.
-The key insight that helps achieve our pass-memory tradeoff is the ability to approximate the cost improvement obtained by single vertex moves (defined in Section \ref{ssec:definitions}) using uniform sampling.
-The larger the sampling rate, the better one can approximate such cost improvements, thereby decreasing the number of required passes.
-This intuition can also be used to achieve a space-time tradeoff for $1$-pass algorithms, which is discussed briefly in Section \ref{ssec:onepass}.
+Previously, Kenyon and Schudy \cite{kenyon2007rank} gave a PTAS for the problem which uses $\Theta(n^2)$ space and Ailon \cite{ailon2012active} introduced an algorithm that specifically reduces the query complexity.
+The latter has a similar motivation to the streaming model, in that there is limited access to the input, but the model is substantially different from the streaming model.
 To the best of our knowledge, this is the first work to present such tradeoffs for algorithms that solve the Minimum Feedback Arc Set problem on tournaments up to a $(1+\ve)$-approximation.
 A summary of previous work in the streaming model on this problem, as well as our results, is given in Table \ref{tab:fast}.
-A key difference between the algorithm presented here and previous work is that, rather than conducting single vertex moves sequentially, we show how to perform multiple moves in parallel, with a slight but tolerable degradation in performance, but which is much more amenable to the streaming setting.
-This is the key mechanism for which we achieve the desired pass and space bounds.

-We also continue the study of other problems on directed graphs in data streams.
+\paragraph{Additional Streaming Problems on Directed Graphs.} We also continue the study of other problems on directed graphs in data streams.
 There has been little research in identifying strongly connected components of a directed graph (digraph) in the streaming model.
 Laura et al. \cite{laura2011computing} demonstrated an algorithm with $O(n\log n)$ space to find the strongly connected components in the W-stream setting, but we focus on the standard insertion-only framework while using as few passes and memory as possible.
 Section \ref{sec:other} introduces an algorithm that can be implemented with $\tilde O (n^{1 + 1/p})$ space in $p$ passes, using a deterministic subroutine that finds a Hamiltonian path and is guaranteed to meet the space constraints, in contrast to the commonly adopted KWIKSORT algorithm \cite{chakrabarti_ghosh_mcgregor_vorotnikova_2019} that only does so with high probability guarantees.